Master of Archival Studies Admissions

 - All application materials must be submitted the Office of Graduate Admissions.
 Submit required application documentation to firstname.lastname@example.org.

 - Criminal Background Check (if admitted).
 For residents of Georgia: Georgia Criminal Information Center.
 For residents outside of Georgia: the appropriate state criminal background check.

 Additional admissions requirements, including GPA minimums and graduate exam scores, can be found in the Clayton State University Academic Catalog.

 If you have questions about the graduate admission process, please send an e-mail to email@example.com or contact Graduate Enrollment Services at (678) 466-4113.

-Students may begin the program only in the fall semester.
+Students may begin the program in the fall and spring semesters